opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 networks:
   opensearch-net:
 ```
-# Guide to setup self-managed dashboards in ECS & in EC2 hosted docker container
+# Guide to setup self-managed dashboards in ECS & in EC2 hosted docker container - HTTP basic authentication

 ## Prerequisite
 An AWS managed OpenSearch domain must incorporate Fine-Grained Access Control (FGAC) with HTTP basic authentication, ensuring that a master user is created in the internal user database.